learn-co-curriculum/sinatra-cookies-readme/README.md

 ## Overview

-In this lesson, we'll introduce you to sessios and cookies and how they work together to store information about a particular user who is interacting with a website at a given point in time.
+In this lesson, we'll introduce you to sessions and cookies and how they work together to store information about a particular user who is interacting with a website at a given point in time.

 ## Objectives